Why Fight is a cross-platform massively multiplayer combat game. We caught up with the developers, Build on Barren, to find out more about it.

 We will develop more characters, battlefield monsters, special modes, support skills, and also make the game available on Steam.
 We expect to start the first phase of Alpha testing in October and find ways to get funding for sustainable development.
 Currently the game is running only on PCs, but it’s expected to be also available for mobile devices early next year.
 Players can log in and play our game at anytime and on any platform with just one account.
 What’s more, we’ll introduce team mode to the game that allows big battles between teams.

 We are Build on Barren Studios, an independent game studio that is made up of 3 people.
 We were former members of another previous game project.
-After that project, because we entertained the same ambition and dream, and also knew about SpatialOS, we decided to move ahead to work on the current game project that using SpatialOS.
+After that project, because we entertained the same ambition and dream, and also knew about SpatialOS, we decided to move ahead to work on the current game project using SpatialOS.

 We were previously working on the project named “Infinite Isles”.
 This was an MMORPG based on Photon Server.
 However, we didn’t make it after two years’ development.